 After a period of time, if it becomes clear that it will not be possible for the child to be returned to his/her birth parents or /family, it may be decided that the child’s best interests would be served by being adopted by the foster parents.

 Relative foster care happens when another family member becomes foster parent of the child.
 For example, a grandparent, aunt, uncle, adult sister/brother, etc.

-In this situation, the relative of the child is assessed by the HSE in exactly the same way as all other foster parents.
+In this situation, the relative of the child is assessed by the CFA in exactly the same way as all other foster parents.

 When a child is placed in foster care on a daily, short-term or longer-term basis, maintaining links with his or her own family is very important.
 The child's own parents are involved as much as possible and are always kept fully informed of how the child is getting on.
 The child will see his or her own family as much as possible and even though he or she may live (even for a longer-term period) with another family, the child's identity and name is his or her own.

 Any person or family can apply to the CFA to be assessed as a foster parent or foster family.
 You do not have to be married in Ireland to be a foster parent.
 In fact, you could be a single person, civil partners or a cohabiting couple.
 You must be able to provide adequate and appropriate accommodation for the foster child.
 The CFA assigns a social worker to carry out an assessment of suitability.
 These assessments include meeting all members of the family (particularly the foster parent(s)) over a number of months.
 References, Garda clearance and medical examinations will also be required as part of this process.
 Every effort is made to ensure that those selected as foster carers and foster families are suitable.